 The National Counter-Improvised Explosive Device (IED) Capabilities Analysis Database (NCCAD) is an assessment program that uses a consistent and repeatable analytical methodology to assess and analyze the capabilities of:

 - Explosives detection canine teams

 NCCAD assessments measure the capability elements of personnel, equipment, and training required for effective prevention, protection, and response to IED threats.
 This integrated information provides a snapshot of unit, local, state, regional, and national counter-IED preparedness that informs decision-makers on policy decisions, resource allocation for capability enhancement, and crisis management.

-Maintained by the Office for Bombing Prevention (OBP), which is within the National Protection and Programs Directorate's Office of Infrastructure Protection, NCCAD analyzes multiple levels of data—including geographic area, type of unit, and incident-specific resources—to determine unit, local, state, regional, and national counter-IED response capabilities.
+Maintained by the Cybersecurity and Infrastructure Security Agency, NCCAD analyzes multiple levels of data(Including geographic area, type of unit, and incident-specific resources) to determine unit, local, state, regional, and national counter-IED response capabilities.

 NCCAD provides readiness information to be used in planning for steady-state and crisis decision support during threats or incidents.
 This detailed level of data supports critical decision-making for federal, state, local, tribal, territorial, and private sector security partners that have a role in the counter-IED mission.

 CISA subject matter experts facilitate NCCAD assessments with state, local, tribal, and territorial agencies with IED prevention and response units to: